 I should add a clarification here: the “old” that people come out of is not necessarily bad.
 For example, the 4 fishermen (above) whom Jesus called to leave their boats and nets were certainly in an honorable profession.
 But they had to leave, to come out of, the old situation in their lives in order to enter into the world-changing call of Jesus Christ in their lives.
 I experienced this personally (on a much smaller scale, for sure) in my own life.
 In the early 1970s I was working as a professional FAA air traffic controller.
 I loved the work and the environment.
 The pay was good, and the working environment was exciting and fulfilling to me.
 Then the Lord called me to fulltime Christian ministry.
 I left that beloved field of aviation and air traffic control and spent the next 31 years in church planting, pastoring, and Bible College teaching.
 That was a big portion of my earthly “promised land,” and I wouldn’t trade it for anything.
-Leaving the old for the new allowed me to serve the Lord and His people in pastoring and Bible teaching, and also to build this website, which now serves about 51,000 visitors each month.
+Leaving the old for the new allowed me to serve the Lord and His people in pastoring and Bible teaching, and also to build this website, which now serves more than 55,000 visitors each month.
 If I had not followed the Lord’s long-ago call to “come out” of my former life track, I would have missed out on “entering into” service that hopefully has born more fruit of an eternal nature.

 To repeat, “the old” in our lives is not necessarily bad, but often it is bad!
 Israel had to come out of horrible enslavement in Egypt in order to enter into their promised land, Canaan (now Israel).
 Levi (Matthew), the tax collector, had to come out of what in his day was often a dishonest, despised job (see Matthew 9:9-11; 11:19; 21:32).
 As a result, he became one of Jesus’ 12 apostles and wrote one of the Gospels, from which Gospel I’ve quoted the verses in the previous sentence.